-Yes No N/A
+Yes N/A

-ESG integration ✓
+ESG integration √

-Additional ESG specifications ✓
+Additional ESG specifications 1

-Exclusions ✓
+Exclusions $\checkmark$

-Cluster munitions & anti personnel landmines ✓
+Cluster munitions & anti personnel landmines $\checkmark$

-Other exclusions or restrictions ✓
+Other exclusions or restrictions $\checkmark$

-Voting ✓
+Voting $\checkmark$

-Engagement ✓
+Engagement $\checkmark$

 Please see glossary for further explanation of these terms.

+riedse see glossal y for further explanation of these terms.

 SFDR Article Classification: Article 8 fund.
-The decision to invest in this fund should be based on all objectives and characteristics and not solely its non-financial objectives and characteristics
+The decision to invest in this fund should be based on all objectives and characteristics and not solely its non-financial objectives and characteristics.